 Landing Page Conversion – Landing pages are one of the most successful tools in your conversion arsenal.
 If they’re not performing as they should, change their colors, CTA, content, interactive media and form length to improve traffic-to-lead ratio.

 Social Media Traffic and Conversion – Looking at your social media traffic and conversion rates can allow you to see which strategies and social media platforms are bringing in the most qualified leads and turning them into customers.

 Cost-per-Lead – Related, but different to customer acquisition costs (CAC), cost-per-lead indicated how much marketing spends on employee salary, content marketing tactics, targeted PPC ads, social media marketing, and corporate events for lead generation.
 You want a low cost-per-lead for your company’s financial health.

 MQL-to-SQL ratio – MQL-to-SQL ratio measures how many marketing qualified leads (MQL) are accepted as sales qualified leads (SQL) and progress through the sales funnel.

 Inbound Marketing Revenue and ROI – This KPI measures how much revenue Inbound Marketing has brought to your company, and the total return on investment of what you’ve spent on inbound marketing, vs. your returns in revenue.

 Lifetime Value of Customer (LTV) – Although many claim it’s a sales KPI, by tracking LTV of an inbound customer, you can see how your inbound marketing is affecting your profitability.

-By using these strategies and metrics to assess the performance of your marketing, you can get the data and clarity you need to engineer your marketing strategy around ongoing growth and success for your company.
+By using these strategies and metrics to assess the performance of your marketing – whether or not you’re working with a digital marketing company – you can get the data and clarity you need to engineer your marketing strategy around ongoing growth and success for your company.